Skip to content

 Lace is a domain-specific language (DSL) for defining HTTP monitoring probes.
 It is not an executable program — it is a specification language that describes what to probe and what to assert.
 A .lace file is run by an executor, an independent program that interprets the script, makes the HTTP calls, evaluates assertions, and returns a structured JSON result.

 Lace defines the language.
 Executors implement it.
 Anyone can build an executor in any programming language — the conformance test suite ensures they all behave identically.
-The canonical reference implementation is the Python executor, which conforms to spec version 0.9.0.
+Three reference implementations conform to spec version 0.9.2: Python (canonical), TypeScript, and Kotlin/JVM.
 See Executors for how this works.

 Your first probe